MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/view-mail-flow-reports.md

 - **Message View**:
   - Detonated messages

- The latency values calculated for the 50th percentile, show that half of all the messages delivered and detonated on that day experienced a latency either equal to or less than this value.
+The 50th percentile value show that half of all the messages delivered and detonated on that day experienced a latency either equal to or less than this value.

 This chart shows messages organized into the following categories: